IdanShap/esc_exam/README.md

 ### Instructions:
-Each of the 4 questions below, simulate an IDA ticket first response.
+Each of the  questions below, simulate a ticket first response.
 All the questions below can be solved by the provided information - without the need to ask the customer for more information / files.
 Your answers to these questions must be in a format of an email to the customer.
 You must explain the solution, like you would explain it to a customer.

+# IDA section:
 #### **Question 1:**
 A customer opened the following ticket - What is the MOST likely cause for the issue? (configuration wise) - you must provide a solution in your first email.